 Without a doubt, these car insurance commercials are having an impact.
 And it’s not just in the laughs, or the memorable moments.

-Through creative and often unconventional advertising, auto insurers are shining a light on the importance of drivers having solid and reliable car insurance coverage in place.
+Through creative and often unconventional advertising, car insurers are shining a light on the importance of drivers having solid and reliable car insurance coverage in place.

 What’s also obvious is that these companies are fighting hard to make you their next customer.
 But at the end of the day, a funny commercial isn’t enough.
 It’s all about your budget, your priorities, and your peace of mind.
 If money’s tight, consider taking a look at our guide to finding and buying cheap car insurance.

 You can begin your journey in finding the best car insurance rates today.
 Just enter your ZIP code into our free car insurance comparison tool to start.

-In our extensive research of the auto insurance industry’s best commercials, analysts viewed dozens of ads across a wide range of providers.
+In our extensive research of the car insurance industry’s best commercials, analysts viewed dozens of ads across a wide range of providers.
 To narrow down our top 15, humor wasn’t enough.
 We sought commercials that met the following criteria (in order of importance):